 If using and reusing a hanky makes you gag, then pack a handy travel pack of facial tissues.
 Once you start to cry it can be hard to stop, so these will help you keep your makeup in place and remove any sinus drainage that comes with it.

 Make sure your nails look pristine and that you are able to maintain them if anything were to happen unexpectedly.
-A manicure set can help with stray clothing strings, cutting off dress hanger loops, and other random tasks.
+A manicure set can help with stray clothing strings, cutting off dress hanger loops, and other random tasks, so it’s an essential add to any wedding day emergency kit.

 There are great pre-made options out there for you to purchase for your wedding day.